sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `man command_name` : to print the manual of the command
         - `whoami` : prints the username
         - `sudo npm install tldr -g` : npm is a package manager, tldr is the package which gives cleaner manual descriptions and -g is global flag i.e to install it globally so it can be run from anywhere
+        - `tldr command` : gives a short description of the command

     * Downloads
         - `wget www.website.com/file_name.jar`: simpler form of curl